Market Data Cleansing

 Relevant market data only Whether to clean all market data or only data required to value the portfolios associated to the market data group (via the parent Company / Entity's valuation settings) Boolean

-You can now start the MD XM workflow by clicking on Run.
+You can now start the market data cleansing workflow by clicking on Run.

 Dashboard status - 'In Progress'